RayRoPE: Projective Ray Positional Encoding for Multi-view Attention: Related Work

-Multi-view transformers have emerged as a powerful framework driving progress across a wide range of 3D vision tasks, such as novel view synthesis~\cite{cat3d, lvsm, lrm, gs-lrm,seva,ac3d,bolt3d} and 3D scene understanding~\cite{llava3d, 3dconcept,odin}.
-These models take as input a set of posed images, where the key challenge is to encode the spatial relationships of image patches across views.
-Existing approaches typically represent camera information as rays~\cite{cat3d,lvsm,seva} or camera matrices~\cite{zero123} and concatenate them with input features, analogous to absolute positional encodings (APE).
-However, this encoding is not $SE(3)$ invariant, and our work develops a better alternative.
+\textbf{Multi-view Transformers.} Multi-view transformers have emerged as a powerful framework driving progress across a wide range of 3D vision tasks, such as novel-view synthesis~\cite{cat3d,lvsm,lrm,gs-lrm,seva,ac3d,bolt3d} and 3D scene understanding~\cite{input-3d-bias,zerodepth,3dconcept,odin}.
+These models take as input a set of posed images, where the key challenge is to encode spatial relationships among image patches across views.
+Existing approaches typically represent camera information as rays~\cite{cat3d,lvsm,seva,zerodepth} or camera matrices~\cite{zero123,input-3d-bias} and concatenate them with input features, analogous to absolute positional encodings (APE).
+However, these encodings rely on an arbitrary global coordinate system; our method instead ensures $SE(3)$ invariance via relative encoding.

-\paragraph{Relative Positional Encodings in 3D.} Closest to our work are relative positional encodings based on camera poses~\cite{cape,gta,prope,kaleido,UCPE,bullettime}.
+\textbf{Relative Positional Encodings in 3D.} Closest to our work are relative positional encodings based on camera poses~\cite{cape,gta,prope,viewrope}.
 Designed for multi-view transformers, these methods transform attention features using camera pose matrices and ensure invariance to the choice of global coordinate system (see Sec.~\ref{sec:camera-rpe}).
+Recent work \cite{kaleido,bullettime,viewrope,rerope} also demonstrates that such pose-based relative encodings can be applied to video generation models for camera control.
 Despite their effectiveness, they cannot adapt to scene geometry or support multi-frequency similarity as in standard RoPE.
-While~\cite{gta, prope} alleviate this by incorporating standard RoPE on patch indices, such a design breaks uniqueness and is not geometrically grounded across views.
+While some methods~\cite{gta, prope} alleviate this by incorporating standard RoPE on patch indices, such a design breaks uniqueness and is not geometrically grounded across views.
 In comparison, we propose a ray-based relative positional encoding that naturally supports frequency modulation, ensures uniqueness, and can adapt to the geometry of the underlying 3D scene being observed.
-Concurrent work~\cite{penc-field} augments standard RoPE with depth, but its generalizability to multi-view attention is not explored.
+Concurrent work~\cite{penc-field} augments standard RoPE with depth, but its generalizability to settings with more than two views is not explored.